Have you ever looked at somebody around you and thought their behavior was a bit weird?

 1. Wanting to Bite Anything Cute

-Secondly, a more behaviorist explanation that derives from our animal senses to nip and bite at one another.
-Many mammals do this as a way of building trust and bonding so it isn’t surprising that us humans feel the need to do it to cute things too.
+Secondly, a more behaviorist explanation derives from our animal senses to nip and bite at one another.
+Many mammals do this as a way of building trust and bonding so it isn’t surprising that we humans feel the need to do it to cute things too.

 2. Being Fascinated with Psychopaths and Killers